dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

 **8. Other security aspects**
 - Observability
 - Traceability
 - Infrastructure and Network security monitoring.
 Setting up of Alarms and Alerts
-- Compliance - Encryption, SSH certificates rotation, whitelisting/ blacklisting
+- Compliance - Encryption, SSH certificates rotation, whitelisting etc

+I hope the information discussed here helps to get a jump start on DevSecOps.